GerardWassink/SCEPSIS/ROADMAP.md

 - SPCL	Set Program Counter when Less
 - SPCG	Set Program Counter when Greater

-#### 1.1.6	Expand example instruction set with one exemple of conditional jump
+#### 1.1.6	Expand example instruction set with one example of conditional jump
 - JE	Jump when equal

+#### 1.1.7	Introduce the possibility to execute one instruction (with all its microsteps) at once

+#### 1.1.8	Introduce the possibility to execute the program from the point where the PCT in pointing

-#### 1.1.7	Where needed, fix minor bugs, do housekeeping
+#### 1.1.9	Where needed, fix minor bugs, do housekeeping

 ### Release 1.2
 Include all of the above.